pebreo/pebreo.github.io/midgame/part3-polyamory.md

 - if still monogamous, stronger communication

 ## Bonus possibilities
-- prevent permament emotional damage to adults & dependents
+- It will prevent permament emotional damage to adults & dependents.
-- prevents permanent loss of wealth, time, and resources
+- It will prevents permanent loss of wealth, time, and resources.

 [Addendum](https://pebreo.github.io/midgame/addendum.html)